tari-project/tari/RFC/src/RFC-0350_OptimisticRollups.md

 In this case, the honest subset of the VNC is heavily incentivized to challenge the other's checkpoints to obtain their stakes.
 The more an invalid branch of checkpoints is continued, the greater the rewards for challenging them are.
 The base layer will ultimately discard all the invalid checkpoints via validating fraud proofs.

+To support this case, the first thing that a base layer must check in a fraud proof, even before the challenge window, is that the previous checkpoint has not been marked as invalid.
+That way, the first submitted fraud proof for a checkpoint that follows an invalid one will be automatically considered a valid fraud proof regardless of the provided data.

-### Open questions:
+#### Open questions:
-* Currently, the base layer does not have the tools to reproduce the computations being done in the side-chains.
-We need a way to execute templates in the base layer for validating fraud proofs.
-* How do we handle the dispute over the instructions themselves?
-Instructions could be signed by the user emitting them, so fake instructions can be checked, but there is the case of a challenger claiming that a checkpoint censored or eliminated one or more instructions.
-This last case is not possible to verify in the base layer with the current proposal.
-* Are all the raw data for the initial state and the instructions in a fraud proof included on-chain or off-chain?
-If off-chain how, via URLs?
-* Do we implement a non-interactive fraud proof as proposed, or do we go for a more complicated (but more efficient) interactive way?
-* Is it convenient to implement a liquidity exit to allow to consider a checkpoint data as confirmed before the challenge window expires?
-* Regarding the checkpoint sequence fork scenario, could it be better if the base layer checks at every checkpoint that a sequence number increases by 1?
+* Could it be better if the base layer checks at every checkpoint that a sequence number increases by 1?
 This way a fork will never happen, and the honest party is forced to publish a fraud proof as soon as possible.
-The downside is that this means bloating the base layer with more checks at each checkpoint.
+The downside is that this means bloating the base layer with more checks at each checkpoint, as well as stopping further honest checkpoints to be submitted until the fraudulent one is invalidated by a fraud proof.